 Step 1: Firstly, open Windows PowerShell.

-Step 2: Next, type the following command and press
+Step 2: Next, type the following command and press Enter to determine the total slots available in the motherboard:-

 Get-WmiObject -Class "Win32_PhysicalMemoryArray"